 Conclusion

 De-forestation is a major problem that has many negative effects on the environment.
-Deforestation must be stopped in order to protect the environment and the many species of plants and animals that rely on forests for their habitat.
+Deforestation must be stopped to protect the environment and the many species of plants and animals that rely on forests for their habitat.
 There are many ways to stop deforestation, but it will require the cooperation of governments, businesses, and individuals.